In this article, we want to teach you How To Install and Use Wine on Centos 7.

 Now follow the steps below to complete this guide.

-Install WineHQ on Centos 7
+Steps To Install WineHQ on Centos 7

 First, you need to update your local package index with the following command: